 In our two month trip around India, we spent about two weeks in Goa.
 It is definitely a place that you could lose yourself in and end up staying much longer than expected.
-It is a very gentle entry into India and a bit of a respite from some of the tougher elements about traveling in India.
+It is a very gentle entry into India and a bit of a respite from some of the tougher elements about travelling in India.

 Another blog entry by Sarah – Dispelling the myths of travelling in India with Children

 The spice farms are also a must see in my mind.
 You will see how many things grow that you use in your daily life and certainly some things will baffle you.
-You might find yourself saying, “funny I never thought about that before!” and becoming more curious about life is a bonus.
+You might find yourself saying, “funny I never thought about that before!”
+And becoming more curious about life is a bonus.
 Learning about how things are made not only makes you more interested and ask more questions, but you will suddenly find that you start asking a lot more questions and learning a lot more about other things too.

 Goa has several large markets.
 Whether you are looking for a hippy scene, cheap clothes, traditional handicrafts or even fruit or vegetables, you will find it here.
-Different markets happen on different days so if there is something that you are interested in seeing, be sure to check into which day it is on and the location
+Different markets happen on different days so if there is something that you are interested in seeing, be sure to check into which day it is on and the location.

 As well as lots of charming little villages, Goa’s cities offer beautiful architecture from its Portuguese colonial history.
 In Panjim, Old Goa or Margao, there are churches and buildings to admire throughout the province.
 The old houses are also absolutely beautiful.
 Getting off the beach and into the town will definitely give you a feeling of the bigger picture of this little province and you see the influence of its colonial past all around you.

-Travelling around India with children and using different modes of transport! – Another great and super useful blog by Sarah and Gregor
+Travelling around India with children and using different modes of transport! – Another great and super useful blog by Sarah and Gregor.

 And a blog post on Goa would not be complete without some mention of the dogs.
-Before we arrived, we read lots of tripadvisor posts complaining about all the barking dogs on the Goan beaches.
+Before we arrived, we read lots of TripAdvisor posts complaining about all the barking dogs on the Goan beaches.
 It is true – Goa has loads of stray dogs and it seems like the night time is party time for them.
-The thing is though that you can’t avoid it, so best thing is to embrace it.
+The thing is though that you can’t avoid it, so the best thing is to embrace it.

 We decided to view these lovely creatures like a bunch of teenage boys; sweet on the inside but all trying to assert their position.
-They were friendly as could be and hovered a bit at dinner time as they were always keen to get a bit of food but they could easily be shooed away as well.
+They were friendly as could be and hovered a bit at dinner time as they were always keen to get a bit of food, but they could easily be shooed away as well.
 At night, they howled and barked at one another – but it made us laugh.
 The partying dogs of Goa added to the charm and we made sure that our earplugs were handy!

-If you seek fame go to India! – India’s obsession with taking pictures with foreigners
+If you seek fame go to India! – India’s obsession with taking pictures with foreigners.